 Just remember: if you forget something, you can just buy it there!
 There’s no need to bring 5 pairs of shoes on a 2-month backpacking trip (oops).
 You’ll be cursing yourself when you can’t find your hostel in Barcelona and it’s a good 95°F out and your backpack is basically the weight of another person…

 And let me tell you, slowly dying in a hostel is so fun, because everyone hears you coughing and you choke on your own spit trying to stop but then end up doing a sort of chicken dance coughing fit and no one wants to be your friend.
-Although I’m not sure if that was just because of my sickness, but whatever…

 WEARING NEW SHOES

 I was also slightly (extremely) miserable half the time and a pain in the ass to my friends.
 Especially don’t do this if you know you have diva feet (like I do, sigh) because you really won’t give a shit what your shoes look like when you’re walking up the 100th stair at the Duomo.

-Sometimes, this totally works, if there’s easy and cheap transportation to the city center.
+STAYING OUTSIDE THE CITY CENTERSometimes, staying outside of the city center is fine if there’s easy and cheap transportation going to and from the city.
 Sometimes, it’s a pain in the ass (i.e. transportation is a hassle/expensive) and totally worth the extra money to stay in the city center.
 Do your research!

 [We look happy here but we’re hangry AF.
 Also, those dastardly torture chambers on my feet are making another appearance]

-Ohhhh I’ve wasted a ton of money on this – spent ridiculous amounts on cabs/taxis when there was a much cheaper option available in the form of trains/buses but I was a fool.
+NOT LOOKING UP HOW TO GET TO AND FROM THE AIRPORTOhhhh I’ve wasted a ton of money on this!
+I’ve arrived at my destination, been in a rush so I didn’t have time to research anything, and then spent ridiculous amounts on cabs/taxis when there was a much cheaper option available in the form of trains/buses but I was a fool.